MrKarkeys/CS166Proj/DNS AMPLIFICATION/README.md

-# DNS Amplification Attack and Defense README
+# DNS Amplification Attack and Defense

 ## Overview
 This repository contains information and code related to the implementation and defense against DNS Amplification attacks.
 DNS Amplification attacks leverage the characteristics of the DNS to flood a target network or server with an overwhelming volume of traffic, causing service disruption or downtime.
 This README provides details on how to execute the attack and implement a basic defense mechanism using rate limiting.